 Additional School Support

-PTA funds also go towards large-scale gifts to the school that impact learning and the overall student experience at Westpark.
-These include beginning-of-the-year funds to reimburse teachers for classroom supplies, mobile laptop carts, iPads, Chromebooks, audio enhancement systems for each teacher/classroom, classroom furniture, playground shade structure, and an upgraded sound system for the multi purpose room.
+PTA funds also go towards large-scale gifts to the school that impacts learning and the overall student experience at Westpark.
+These include beginning-of-the-year funds to reimburse teachers for classroom supplies, mobile laptop carts, iPads, Chromebooks, audio enhancement systems for each teacher/classroom, classroom furniture, playground shade structure, and an upgraded sound system for the multi-purpose room.

 Apex Fun Run